uroy98/lowdata_reactionyield/README.md

 # Low-Data Reaction Yield Prediction

-This repository contains code and datasets for our ICML 2026 submission on low-data machine learning models for predicting reaction yields in micellar catalysis.
+This repository contains code and datasets for our low-data machine learning models for predicting reaction yields in micellar catalysis.

 ## Folder structure
 - `src/preprocessing/` — SMILES cleaning and feature generation